Oncade/AstroHauler/Documents/Step1.md

 ## Conclusion

 This implementation plan provides a roadmap for developing Phase 1 of AstroHauler.
-Weeks 1 and 2 tasks are complete, establishing the project structure, core objects (Player, Salvage, ParentShip), keyboard controls, basic UI, and the initial tether/salvage collection loop using an Arcade Physics simulation. **The next step (Week 3) will focus on refining the game flow between scenes and hooking up the React UI to display game state information like the score.**
+Weeks 1 and 2 tasks are complete, establishing the project structure, core objects, keyboard controls, basic UI, and the initial salvage collection loop. **The tether system has been updated to use a key press ('t') for activation/deactivation, targeting the nearest salvage within a configurable range, which is now visually indicated.** The next step (Week 3 focus) involves refining the game flow between scenes and hooking up the React UI to display game state information like the score (partially done).
+Week 4 focuses on polishing and testing.